How To Meet People

-Sometimes people have lots of potential friends in their lives and they just need to take the initiative to turn them into actual friends.
-But the opposite is just as often a problem; when you don't have any potential future buddies around.
-In this case you've got to meet some.
+Sometimes people have lots of potential friends in their lives and they just need to do more to try to hang out with them and start a relationship.
+But the opposite is just as often a problem, when they don't have many friendship prospects around.
+In that case they have to meet some.

-Through your friends and other people you already know
+Through your friends, significant other, and other people you already know

 This is obvious when you think about it, but I put this point first because it's way more helpful than chatting to strangers in the grocery store.
-When you meet someone you like you're also potentially meeting all their friends down the road.
-It's more of a longer term and indirect way to meet people, but keep it on your radar.
+If you meet one person you click with you could potentially meet their buddies.

 Work